shefalishr95/Depression-Progression-among-Medical-Students/README.md

 ## Objectives

-1. **Model Mental Health Transitions**: Use a Markov chain to model the changes in depression states (e.g., low, moderate, severe) over time, with a goal of understanding equilibrium states and trends in mental health.
+1. **Model Mental Health Transitions**: Use a Hidden Markov Model to model the changes in depression states (e.g., low, moderate, severe) over time, with a goal of understanding equilibrium states and trends in mental health.

-2. **Polynomial Regression**: Apply polynomial regression to study the non-linear trend in mental health, hypothesizing that mental health follows a parabolic shape during the course of medical school.
+2. **Regression**: Apply multiple regression to study the non-linear trend in mental health.

-3. **Comparison of Models**: Compare the predictive capabilities of the Markov chain model and polynomial regression over time.

-## Methods

-- **Markov Chain Modeling**: Track transitions between different depression states and analyze the effects of covariates like social support and coping strategies on these transitions.
-- **Polynomial Regression**: Model mental health trends to capture non-linear patterns as medical students progress through their education.

 Source: